-The trail is generally done east to west.
-Devil’s Path can be split into two sections with Stony Clove as the geographic reference point.
+The trail is generally backpacked east to west.
+Devil’s Path can be split into two sections, with Stony Clove as the geographic middle point.
 Progression on the trail depends on your fitness, pack weight, comfort on steep terrain, time of the year, trail conditions, and things that may be out of your control (i.e., weather).
 You’ll need to do a good time control plan for this trip.

 Planning your Devil’s Path trip

 As Devil’s Path is a “point-to-point” trail, you will either need 2 cars for shuttling from one trailhead to another or be dropped off and picked up.
 There are no services specific to this need.
 As said, the trail is usually hiked from east to west.
 Dropping your shuttle car at the west terminus and starting the trip at the east.
 See the directions below.

 Western Terminus Trailhead/Parking: From Kingston, take NY 28 west for 29 miles and turn right at NY 42.
 In seven miles, bear right on Spruceton Rd., and park at the trailhead in seven miles.

 Eastern Trailhead: Take NY 42 north four miles to NY 23A.
 Head east and turn right on Bloomer Rd.
 11 miles later.
 Take rights on Platte Clove Rd. and Prediger Rd.